 Yes, this can take time to figure out, but if they haven’t changed (which takes something called time, commitment, and a desire to change independent of selfish needs + the ability to view themselves and their actions in a not so positive light), you’ll still be able to see the little pink/red flag remnants of selfish behavior once they feel like they’ve secured a friendship (at a very minimum) with you.
 Remember, you broke up for a reason.
 Make sure that reason, and any “symptoms” of it, are no longer intact.
 You need to identify what it is that you’re going back to and determine whether substance outweighs their empty promises (because until they’re backed up with actions, that’s all they are – empty).

 Who are you dealing with?

 Bottom line: If this is someone who is emotionally unavailable, empathetically bankrupt, narcissistic, sociopathic or has gaslighted and lied to you in any way, at any time… that’s a hard NO. There is no point in tying your worth to the hope that your ex has undergone a personality transplant in a matter of a hot minute.

 If you don’t speak with your actions and remain on your white horse, you’ll end up reclaiming your role as the resident doormat.
-You’ll be their on-call therapist/cheerleader/emotional training wheels and down the line, they’ll end up resenting you for the very reason that they fell for you.
-At the end of the day, no one wants to be in bed with Mommy.
-They want to be in bed with the girl who is anything but needy.
-The girl who has limits, standards, values her time and knows her worth.
+You’ll be their on-call therapist/cheerleader/emotional training wheels and down the line, they’ll end up resenting you/being jealous of you for the very reason that they fell for you.
+At the end of the day, no one wants to be in a relationship with Mommy.
+They want to be in a relationship with the girl who is anything but needy.
+The girl who has limits, standards, values her time, and knows her worth.